When you write a resume, you’re doing it to show your potential employer why you’re perfect for the role.

 As well as showing you’re engaged in your community and the world around you, there are piles of other benefits associated with being a volunteer.
 You can make your soft skills shine, like leadership, compassion, motivation, teamwork, and plenty more besides.

-Pro-TipIf you’re looking to establish a career in academia or in the nonprofit sector, volunteer roles will really demonstrate your commitment and are highly valued in these areas.
+Pro-TipIf you’re looking to establish a career in academia or in the nonprofit sector, volunteer roles will demonstrate your commitment and are highly valued in these areas.

 Now you know why you should be writing about your volunteer experience, now it’s time to understand how to display volunteer experience on a resume.
 Here’s what you need to know…